khongten001/tidykit-fp/docs/TidyKit.Log.md

 ## Thread Safety

-The logging module is designed to be thread-safe and non-blocking:
+The logging module is designed to be thread-safe:

-- Log entries are queued in a thread-safe buffer
+- Log entries are queued in a thread-safe buffer (capacity: 1000 entries)
 - A background thread processes the queue and writes to targets
-- Queue operations are lock-free for high performance
+- Synchronized queue operations using critical sections
 - Buffer overflow protection prevents memory issues

 ## Memory Management